gaurav1780/comp1010practicalClassMaterial/week 03 - unitTesting/workshopUnitTesting.md

 3. Satisfying JUnit tests
 4. Writing JUnit tests

-# HackerRank

-By now, you should have attempted the first contest at [https://www.hackerrank.com/comp115-concepts](https://www.hackerrank.com/comp115-concepts).

-This week's HackerRank contest is at [https://www.hackerrank.com/problem-solving-with-arrays](https://www.hackerrank.com/problem-solving-with-arrays)

 # Test quality

 When writing tests for a particular method, a set of input-output mappings is used to test the correctness of the method.
 This set should test as many scenarios as possible.